Skip navigation

 Causes

-Typhus is caused by one of two types of bacteria: Rickettsia typhi or Rickettsia prowazekii.
-The form of typus depends on which type of bacteria causes the infection.
+Typhus is caused by two types of bacteria: Rickettsia typhi or Rickettsia prowazekii.

-Rickettsia typhi causes murine or endemic typhus.
-Endemic typhus is uncommon in the United States.
-It is usually seen in areas where hygiene is poor and the temperature is cold.
+• Endemic typhus is uncommon in the United States.
+It is usually seen in areas where hygiene is poor, and the temperature is cold.
 Endemic typhus is sometimes called "jail fever."
-Lice and fleas of flying squirrels spread the bacteria.
+The bacteria that cause this type of typhus is usually spread from rats to fleas to humans.

 Symptoms

 The early rash is a light rose color and fades when you press on it.
 Later, the rash becomes dull and red and does not fade.
-People with severe typhus may also develop small areas of bleeding into the skin (petechiae).
+People with severe typhus may also develop small areas of bleeding into the skin.

 Exams and Tests